13 Tips To Skyrocket Your GoPro Photography Game (2026 Edition)

 #10 Try different perspectives

-The major advantage of the GoPro is that it’s so small and you can put it in places you could never fit a DSLR or even a point-and-shoot camera.
+The major advantage of the GoPro is that it’s so small.

 #11 Shot at the right time

-There’s this thing among photographers and videographers called “golden hour”.
+There’s this thing among photographers called “golden hour”.

-Pictures and videos taken at that time will look so much better because of the way the natural light looks.
-It is as simple as that.
+Pictures taken at sunrise or sunset will look so much better because of the natural light.

 #12 Over-under shots